Selected Past and Ongoing Partnerships

 Jewish Renaissance Project

 The Jewish Renaissance Project at the University of Pennsylvania engages Jewish college students through a variety of outlets within the context of campus life.
 In order to involve students at all points of their college experience, programs are implemented in non-parochial campus facilities such as dormitories, fraternities and sororities.
-In partnership with Hillel, The Steinhardt Foundation for Jewish Life supports the Jewish Renaissance Project at Penn as a premier venue for training Hillel professionals nationwide in the work of engagement.
+In partnership with Hillel, The Steinhardt Foundation for Jewish Life has supported the Jewish Renaissance Project at Penn as a premier venue for training Hillel professionals nationwide in the work of engagement.

 In order to support and augment Penn’s burgeoning Jewish culture, Judy and Michael Steinhardt gave the naming gift for Steinhardt Hall of Hillel at the University of Pennsylvania.
 Opened in October 2003, Steinhardt Hall is a 36,000 square foot facility that includes a large auditorium, kosher dining facilities, places of worship, lounges and meeting rooms.
 It is designed to be the nexus of Jewish life at Penn.

-Jewish Early Childhood Education Initiative
+Jewish Early Childhood Education Initiative (JECEI)

 The Steinhardt Foundation for Jewish Life recognizes the power of early childhood education in inculcating Jewish identity and beginning a life-long commitment to Jewish learning and life.
 Moreover, outstanding Jewish preschools have the capacity to not only enrich a child’s identity, but to inspire an entire family to choose Jewish living.
 Simply put, an excellent Jewish preschool experience is a gateway for the whole family to increased Jewish education and involvement in the synagogue and community.